WellthCare

 • Vermont (has a mandate but currently no associated penalty)

-Each state administers its own penalty structure, which often mirrors the old federal calculation methods.
-For example, California's penalty for the 2023 tax year was at least $900 per adult and $450 per dependent child, or 2.5% of household income above the state tax filing threshold.
-Employers with employees in these states should be aware of these rules as part of their benefits communication strategy.
+Each state has its own penalty structure, often modeled after the old federal calculations.
+Take California: for 2023, the penalty was at least $900 per adult and $450 per dependent child, or 2.5% of household income above the filing threshold.
+Employers with workers in these states need to factor these rules into their benefits communication.

-The Employer Mandate: Significant Penalties Still in Full Force
+The Employer Mandate: Penalties Still in Full Force

-It is critical to distinguish the individual mandate from the ACA's Employer Shared Responsibility provisions (often called the "employer mandate").
-This mandate remains fully enforced with substantial financial penalties.
-It applies to applicable large employers (ALEs)-generally those with 50 or more full-time equivalent employees.
-ALEs must offer affordable, minimum value health coverage to their full-time employees and their dependents, or they may face penalties if even one full-time employee receives a premium tax credit for purchasing coverage on a Health Insurance Marketplace.
+It's critical to distinguish the individual mandate from the ACA's Employer Shared Responsibility provisions (often called the "employer mandate").
+This mandate remains fully in effect, and the fines are real.
+It applies to applicable large employers (ALEs)—generally those with 50 or more full-time equivalent employees.
+ALEs must offer affordable, minimum value health coverage to their full-time employees and their dependents, or they risk penalties if just one full-time employee receives a premium tax credit for buying coverage on a Health Insurance Marketplace.

 The two primary employer penalties are:

-These penalties are indexed for inflation annually and represent a major compliance and financial risk for employers.
+These penalties are indexed for inflation each year and represent a major compliance and financial risk for employers.

 Strategic Considerations for Employers and Employees

-From a benefits strategy perspective, the absence of a federal individual penalty does not diminish the value of offering and enrolling in comprehensive health coverage.
-For employers, a robust benefits package is a key tool for attracting and retaining talent, promoting workforce wellness, and improving productivity.
-For employees, being uninsured carries immense personal financial risk from unexpected medical bills, not to mention the forfeiture of potential employer contributions and pre-tax savings through cafeteria plans.
+The absence of a federal individual penalty doesn't make health coverage any less valuable.
+For employers, a solid benefits package helps attract talent, support wellness, and improve productivity.
+For employees, being uninsured carries huge financial risk from unexpected medical bills, plus the loss of potential employer contributions and pre-tax savings through cafeteria plans.

-Innovative models like WellthCare, which fuse health and wealth benefits, create a powerful positive incentive structure.
-By turning preventive health actions into automatic retirement contributions and spendable "Store" dollars, they align employee behavior with long-term financial and physical well-being.
-This "health-to-wealth" approach addresses the core issue more effectively than penalties ever could: it makes engaging in the healthcare system rewarding, not just a mandate to avoid a fine.
+Innovative models like WellthCare, which fuse health and wealth benefits, create a strong incentive.
+WellthCare, the first Health-to-Wealth Benefit System, replaces penalty-based compliance with positive incentives that build health and wealth together.
+By turning preventive health actions into automatic retirement contributions and spendable "Store" dollars, they tie employee actions to long-term financial and physical well-being.
+This "health-to-wealth" approach does more than penalties ever could: it makes engaging in the healthcare system rewarding, not just a way to avoid a fine.

-In summary, while the federal penalty for individuals is $0, state-level penalties exist in several jurisdictions, and the employer mandate penalties are very much alive and costly.
-The most forward-thinking organizations are moving beyond a compliance-only mindset, building benefits ecosystems that proactively demonstrate value, drive engagement, and create tangible wealth for employees-transforming healthcare from a perceived cost into a visible, compounding investment.
+The federal penalty for individuals is $0, but state-level penalties exist in several places, and employer mandate penalties are still alive and costly.
+The smartest companies are moving beyond a compliance-only mindset.
+They're building benefits ecosystems that show value, drive engagement, and create real wealth for employees—turning healthcare from a perceived cost into a visible, compounding investment.

 ← Back to Blog